Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attributes.md

 As you can see, we can easily overwrite data attributes and even add new values!

-Magic powers and trust me, you will use this quite often.
+Magic powers, and trust me, you will use this quite often.

 ## Alternative method setAttribute and getAttribute